samderegt/pyROX/docs/JOSS/paper.md

 # Summary
 In recent years, significant advances have been made in exoplanet and brown dwarf observations.
 By using state-of-the-art models, astronomers can determine properties of their atmospheres, such as temperatures, the presence of clouds, or the chemical abundances of molecules and atoms.
 Accurate and up-to-date opacities are crucial to avoid inconclusive or biased results, but it can be challenging to compute opacity cross-sections from the line lists provided by various online databases.

-We introduce `pyROX`, a user-friendly Python package to calculate molecular and atomic cross-sections. ... <!-- Summarise features (CPU, Python, custom wave/P/T-grids) -->
+We introduce `pyROX`, an easy-to-use Python package to calculate molecular and atomic cross-sections.
+Since `pyROX` works on CPUs, it can compute a small line list on a regular workstation, but it is also easily parallelised on a cluster for larger line lists.
+In addition to line opacities, `pyROX` also supports calculations of collision-induced absorption.
+Tutorials are provided in the online documentation, explaining the configuration parameters and different functionalities of `pyROX` (e.g. custom wavelength-, pressure-, or temperature-grid, pressure-broadening descriptions, etc.).

 # Statement of need
-The advent of a new generation of telescopes and instruments has led to a dramatic increase in the quality of observations of exoplanets and brown dwarfs.
-For example, spectroscopic observations with JWST cover sub-stellar objects over a wide wavelength-range (1-20 um) that was previously difficult to access with ground- or space-based facilities [e.g. @Matthews_ea_2025; @Miles_ea_2023; @Rustamkulov_ea_2023].
-Similarly, developments in direct-imaging instrumentation allow astronomers to measure the emission of exoplanet companions at closer separations to their host stars [e.g. @Landman_ea_2024; @Xuan_ea_2024].
-Significant progress has also been made in atmospheric modelling with various software used for radiative transfer, chemistry, cloud-condensation, etc. Recently, these tools are coupled with sampling algorithms to infer properties of the observed objects [e.g. @Line_ea_2015; @Brogi_ea_2019; @Gibson_ea_2020].
+The advent of a new generation of telescopes and instruments has led to a dramatically increased quality in observations of exoplanets and brown dwarfs.
+Such sub-stellar objects are now observed over a wide wavelength range (1-20 µm) with JWST spectra [e.g. @Matthews_ea_2025; @Miles_ea_2023; @Rustamkulov_ea_2023], for instance, which was previously difficult to access.
+Developments in ground-based instrumentation allow astronomers to measure young exoplanet companions at closer separations to their host stars [e.g. @Landman_ea_2024; @Xuan_ea_2024] and at high spectral resolutions [e.g. ...; ...].
+At the same time, progress has been made in atmospheric modelling using software for radiative transfer, chemistry, climate models, etc. [e.g. ...; ...; ...].
+Recently, these observations and software are coupled with sampling algorithms to characterise the atmospheres of the sub-stellar objects [e.g. @Line_ea_2015; @Brogi_ea_2019; @Gibson_ea_2020].

 Opacity cross-sections play a key role in accurately modelling sub-stellar atmospheres.
 For instance, opacity governs the dominant energy transport mechanism (i.e. radiative or convective) which affects the thermal structure of the atmosphere [e.g. @Marley_ea_2021]. <!-- Explain how/when this can be an issue --> Furthermore, studies at high spectral resolution require the frequencies of transition lines to be well-determined.
 Inaccuracies in line-list data can result in biased abundance constraints [e.g. @Brogi_ea_2019; @de_Regt_ea_2024] or suspected non-detections of certain molecules [e.g. @de_Regt_ea_2022].
 For these reasons, it is important that the most up-to-date and complete opacity data are used when studying sub-stellar atmospheres.
 However, it can be challenging to calculate opacity cross-sections in a computationally efficient manner for line lists from different databases which can sometimes consist of billions of transitions.

-To help resolve this challenge, we present `pyROX` an easy-to-use Python package to calculate molecular and atomic cross-sections from the ExoMol, HITRAN/HITEMP, and Kurucz databases.
+To help resolve this challenge, we present `pyROX` a user-friendly Python package to calculate molecular and atomic cross-sections from the ExoMol, HITRAN/HITEMP, and Kurucz databases.
 As another important opacity source in sub-stellar atmospheres, `pyROX` supports calculations of Collision-Induced Absorption (CIA) coefficients from the HITRAN and Borysow databases.

 ... <!-- Work pyROX or a predecessor has already been used for [@Gonzales_Picos_ea_2024?; @Siebenaler_ea_2025; @de_Regt_ea_2025] -->